alterxyz/Y.FDI/README.md

 It gives flexibility that allows changings, as well as just enough limitations to make it runable, aiming to archive perfect balance between idealism and pragmatism.

+The true aim is to allow wisdom to emerge and to nurture growth.
+With skill and ease, we reshape the world and all things in it, transforming them into the forms we desire and the way they ought to be.

 ## Core Components

 ### Features